soxueren/atsd/search/metric-search.md

 The metric search interface allows finding metrics by name as well as by specific metric tag values.

-## Wildcards

-`*` matches any number of characters.
-`.` matches one characher.

-`*` wildcard is automatically appended to search queries for convenience of the most common use case.

 ## Syntax

-Keyword without colon is considered metric name expression, whereas keywords containing colon are treated as tag conditions.
+Keyword without colon is considered metric name filter, whereas keywords containing colon are treated as tag conditions.

 ```ls
 name-filter [tag-name-1:tag-value-2] [tag-name-2:tag-value-2]
 ```

+The `*` wildcard is automatically appended to `name-filter` for convenience.

 If the search expression contains tag conditions such tags are displayed in the results table.

+## Wildcards

+* `*` matches any number of characters.
+* `?` matches one characher.

 ## Examples